Summary

 DISCLAIMER

-This article is for information purposes only.
-It does not constitute investment advice in any way.
-It does not constitute an offer to sell or a solicitation of an offer to buy or sell any cryptocurrency or security or to participate in any investment strategy.
+This article is for informational purposes only and is not intended to constitute investment advice in any way or constitute an offer to buy or sell any cryptocurrency, digital asset or security or to participate in any investment strategy.

-iTrustCapital is a cryptocurrency IRA software platform.
-It is not an exchange, funding portal, custodian, trust company, licensed broker, dealer, broker-dealer, investment advisor, investment manager, or adviser in the United States or elsewhere. iTrustCapital is not associated with and has no direct relationship with ETH. iTrustCapital is not affiliated with and does not endorse any particular cryptocurrency, precious metal, or investment strategy.
+iTrustCapital is a fintech software platform for alternative assets. iTrustCapital is not an exchange, funding portal, custodian, trust company, licensed broker, dealer, broker-dealer, investment advisor, investment manager, or adviser in the United States or elsewhere. iTrustCapital has no direct relationship, and is not associated with ETH. iTrustCapital is not affiliated with and does not endorse any particular digital asset, precious metal or investment strategy.

-Some taxes and conditions may apply depending on the type of IRA account.
-Investors assume the risk of all purchase and sale decisions. iTrustCapital makes no guarantee or representation regarding investors’ ability to profit from any transaction or the tax implications of any transaction. iTrustCapital does not provide legal, investment or tax advice.
-Consult a qualified legal, investment, or tax professional.
+Investors assume the risk of all purchase and sale decisions. iTrustCapital makes no guarantee or representation regarding investors' ability to profit from any transaction or the tax implications of any transaction. iTrustCapital does not provide legal, investment or tax advice.
+Conduct your own research and consult with a qualified legal, investment, or tax professional to assess your own risk tolerance prior to investing.

 iTrustCapital makes no representation or warranty as to the accuracy or completeness of this information and does not have any liability for any representations (expressed or implied) or omissions from the information contained herein. iTrustCapital disclaims any and all liability to any party for any direct, indirect, implied, punitive, special, incidental or other consequential damages arising directly or indirectly from any use of this information, which is provided as is, without warranties.